Center for AI Safety: Activities

+In 2023, CAIS' statement on AI risk of extinction gained the support of Anthropic’s Dario Amodei, OpenAI’s Sam Altman, and other AI industry leaders.

 Other initiatives include a compute cluster to support AI safety research, an online course titled "Intro to ML Safety", and a fellowship for philosophy professors to address conceptual problems.
 The Center for AI Safety Action Fund is a sponsor of the California bill SB 1047, the Safe and Secure Innovation for Frontier Artificial Intelligence Models Act.

-In 2023, the cryptocurrency exchange FTX, which went bankrupt in November 2022, attempted to recoup $6.5 million that it had donated to CAIS earlier that year.